saguileran/saguileran.github.io/_posts/en-us/2025-03-16-free-software-development.md

 <div class="caption">
 </div>

-Additionally, after reaching out to Sebastián, he suggested expanding the package's functionality by implementing new features related to spectrogram analysis, specifically functions for computing mel-spectrograms and Mel-Frequency Cepstral Coefficients (MFCC), which are currently missing from the toolkit.
+Additionally, after reaching out to Sebastián, he suggested expanding the package's functionality by implementing new features related to spectrogram analysis, specifically functions for computing mel-spectrograms, Mel-Frequency Cepstral Coefficients (MFCC), and Linear Frequency Cepstral Coefficients (LFCC), which are currently missing from the toolkit.

 A spectrogram is a visual representation of the frequency content of an audio signal over time.
 Various types of spectrograms exist, each offering a unique perspective and extracting different features from the audio.
 While all are derived from the raw spectrogram, they apply different transformations to highlight specific characteristics.
 The relationships among these representations are illustrated below: